-Let’s Move Pittsburgh, a health and wellness program of Phipps Conservatory and Botanical Gardens, is pleased to present the new Walk and Talk summer series.
-Our mission is to provide families the opportunity to have conversations with multidisciplinary professionals, such as pediatricians, dietitians and ecologists, while walking the beautiful paths of Schenley Park.
+Let’s Move Pittsburgh, a health and wellness program of Phipps Conservatory and Botanical Gardens, is pleased to present a Walk and Talk autumn series in collaboration with Kids Plus Pediatrics.
+Our mission is to provide families with the opportunity to have conversations with multidisciplinary professionals, such as pediatricians, dietitians and ecologists while walking the beautiful paths of Schenley Park.

-After enjoying a nutritious morning snack in Phipps’ Botany Hall Kitchen, you and your family will be invited to explore the biodiversity of our city’s forest, learn about the healthy principles, and have the opportunity to ask questions to children’s health experts.
+After enjoying a nutritious morning snack in Phipps’ Botany Hall Kitchen, you and your family will be invited to explore the biodiversity of our city’s forest, learn about healthy lifestyle principles and pick the brains of children’s health experts.

 American adults spend half of their waking hours looking at screens, but the drama and wonder of our natural world around us is better than any TV show or video game.
-Phipps’ Maria Wheeler-Dubas, Ph.
-D. and Catalina Hoyos, M.D. from CCP-Gil Pediatrics will discuss the important role nature and physical activity has on our emotional health and explore some of our local biodiversity in the process!
+Phipps’ Research and Science Education Outreach Manager Dr. Maria Wheeler-Dubas will discuss the important role nature and physical activity play in our emotional health and explore some of our local biodiversity in the process.

 Fri., Nov 1; 9:30 – 10:30 a.m.